Commissioned Security Officers

 Step 2: Complete Security Officer Training

-- Complete training in your state of employment.
+Be sure to complete training in your state of employment.
 Most colleges design basic security officer training programs to meet state licensing requirements, so individuals may want to consider completing training in the same state they wish to work in.
-People who receive training out of state may have problems obtaining licenses, and individuals may have to complete additional training at their own expense; however, some states may have reciprocity laws that recognize the training standards of other states.
+People who receive training out of state may have problems obtaining licenses, and individuals may have to complete additional training at their own expense.
+However, some states may have reciprocity laws that recognize the training standards of other states.